Knife Steel Info

 - Never twist, cleave, or pry the blade.
 This can chip the blade.

 - Always use a wooden or plastic cutting board.
-Avoid cutting on glass, marble, slate, plates, china, or anything harder than steel.
+Avoid cutting on glass, marble, slate, or anything harder than steel.
 Avoid bamboo as it is very hard and dulls knives quickly.

-- Store knives so that the blades do not knock into each other (saya covers, magnetic strips).
+- Store knives so that the blades do not knock into each other (use Saya covers or magnetic strips).

 - Use a ceramic honing rod or leather strop for edge maintenance.

-- Always sharpen by hand on water stones.
+- Always sharpen by hand on Japanese water stones.

 KUROUCHI - “Blacksmiths Finish”